 - a.
 The Coalition Group shall conduct education and outreach activities to inform Members of program requirements and water quality problems identified by the Coalition Group or Colorado River Basin Water Board.
 A record of all members who attend shall be kept and used to fulfill the reporting requirements of Section E.3.b.iv. - b.
-Outreach events and materials shall, at a minimum, include some information on nitrogen application practices and the potential impact of nitrates on groundwater and, as appropriate depending on the anticipated Discharger audience, and shall be provided in multiple languages.
+Outreach events and materials shall include information on nitrogen application practices and the potential impact of nitrates on groundwater, including drinking water quality.
+Outreach events and materials shall be provided in multiple languages as appropriate depending on the anticipated Discharger audience.
 The Coalition Group shall: - i.
-Provide Members with information on water quality management practices that will address water quality problems and minimize the discharge of wastes from Irrigated Agricultural Lands, and provide informational materials on potential environmental impacts of water quality management practices. - ii.
+Provide Members with information on water quality management practices that will address water quality problems and minimize the discharge of wastes from Irrigated Agricultural Lands and provide informational materials on potential environmental impacts of water quality management practices. - ii.
 Provide an annual summary of education and outreach activities to the Colorado River Basin Water Board.
 The annual summary shall include copies of the educational and management practices information provided to the growers.
-The annual summary must report the total number of growers who attended the outreach events and describe how growers could obtain copies of the materials presented at these events. - c.
+The annual summary must report the total number of growers who attended the outreach events and describe how growers could obtain copies of the materials presented at these events.

+c.
 The Coalition Group must inform Members who are outliers for reported AR data that they are potentially over-applying nitrogen to their fields and must follow up with Members and provide them training, as appropriate.